Single phase vs three phase

 What it means for charging speed

 Three phase, often 11kW or 22kW where supported: A three phase charger can be much faster, but only if the property supply, charger and car all support it.
+ENA’s customer guidance is explicit that no charge point can charge a car faster than the EV’s own charging rate allows.
 Many EVs on UK driveways still have a single phase onboard AC charger, so a 22kW wallbox will not automatically charge every car at 22kW.

 For context, a 7kW charger running through a six-hour cheap window can add around 40kWh before losses.
 That is enough for a lot of normal weekly driving patterns, especially if the car is plugged in regularly rather than left until nearly empty.